kiedtl/website/src/content/blog/curiosity.md

-Amusingly, I had stupidly decided I didn't need a method of saving the crawler's state to a file that could be picked up later in the event of a crash; because of that, each time the buggy thing crashed, I'd have to start over from scratch.
+Amusingly, I had stupidly decided I didn't need a method of saving the crawler's state to a file that could be picked up later in the event of a crash; because of that, each time a crash occurred, I'd have to start over from scratch.

-At last, though, it finished, after retrieving a total of 20MB of urls and their backlinks:
+At last, though, it finished, after retrieving a total of 10MB of urls and their backlinks:

 ```